s-c-soma/cmpe297_BreastCancerDiagnosis_withDeepTransferLearning/README.md

 3. After youve entered your token once run cells under 1.0 once.
 Then so long as you dont terminate your session, even if gets killed/crashes, next time you dont need to run cells under 1.0 again.
 You start from 2.0.
 However, if you terminate your session, you will need to repeat running 1.0.

+## Kubeflow Setup for Cancer Classification

+**kubeflow** folder contains all the necessary code needed to create, update and deploy a pipeline to kubeflow.
+Please use the template.ipynb file as a reference on how to execute these commands.
+This notebook must exist on a Jupyter notebook on GCP.